Parameterised distance to local irregularity: Introduction

-In~\cite{FMT22}, the authors introduced and studied the problem of finding a locally irregular induced subgraph of a given graph $G$ of maximum order (a non-hereditary property).
-Equivalently, given a graph, find a set of \emph{vertices} of minimum cardinality, whose deletion renders the graph locally irregular; such sets are named \emph{optimal vertex-irregulators}.
-The main focus of~\cite{FMT22} was to study the complexity of computing an optimal vertex-irregulator of a given graph.
-Among other results, it was shown that this problem is \np-hard even for subcubic planar bipartite graphs, $\W[2]$-hard parameterised by the size of the solution and $\W[1]$-hard parameterised by the treewidth of the input graph.
-Moreover, for any constant $\varepsilon <1$, there cannot be a polynomial-time $\mathcal{O}(n^{1-\varepsilon})$-approximation algorithm.
+The authors of~\cite{FMT22} introduced the problem of finding a locally irregular induced subgraph of a given graph $G$ of maximum order (a non-hereditary property).
+Equivalently, find a set of \emph{vertices} of minimum cardinality whose deletion renders the given graph locally irregular; such sets are named \emph{optimal vertex-irregulators}.
+The main focus of~\cite{FMT22} was to study the complexity of computing optimal vertex-irregulators.
+It was shown that this problem is \np-hard even for subcubic planar bipartite graphs, $\W[2]$-hard parameterised by the size of the solution and $\W[1]$-hard parameterised by the treewidth of the input graph.
+Moreover, for any constant $\varepsilon <1$, there cannot be a polynomial-time $\mathcal{O}(n^{1-\varepsilon})$-approximation algorithm (unless \p$=$\np).
 On the positive side, there are two FPT algorithms that solve this problem, parameterised by the maximum degree of the input graph plus either the size of the solution or the treewidth of the input graph.
 Note that the notion of vertex-irregulators proved to be fruitful in the context of proper labellings.
-Indeed, the authors of~\cite{B23+} observed a connection between finding large locally irregular induced subgraphs and constructing proper $k$-labellings that also maximise the use of weight $1$ on the edges of the given graph.
+Indeed, the author of~\cite{B25} observed a connection between finding large locally irregular induced subgraphs and constructing proper $k$-labellings that also maximise the use of weight $1$ on the edges of the given graph.